 This action plan builds previous international cooperation on vaccination, namely the World Health Organization (WHO) "Decade of Vaccines" (2011-2020) and Global Vaccine Action Plan.
 In 2020, APEC Economic Leaders endorsed the Kuala Lumpur Declaration, which stated: "We reaffirm the need to cooperate constructively on COVID-19 including the research and development, production, manufacturing and distribution of diagnostic tests, essential medical products and services, therapeutics and vaccines.
 We highlight the importance of facilitating equitable access to safe, quality, effective and affordable vaccines and other medical countermeasures that are vital to safeguard people's health and well-being, while incentivizing innovation."
 In 2021, the APEC Ministers Responsible for Trade Meeting Joint Statement stated: "Recognising the role of extensive COVID-19 immunisation as a global public good, we urgently need to accelerate the production and distribution of safe, effective, quality-assured, and affordable COVID-19 vaccines."
-Ministers also recognised the importance of ensuring the safety, efficiency, and resilience of supply chains for i Australia; Brunei Darussalam; Canada; Chile; People's Republic of China; Hong Kong, China; Indonesia; Japan; Republic of Korea; Malaysia; Mexico; New Zealand; Papua New Guinea; Peru; The Philippines; Russia;
+Ministers also recognised the importance of ensuring the safety, efficiency, and resilience of supply chains for COVID-19 vaccines and related goods for the region's recovery from the COVID-19 pandemic.